So here we are.

 I first met Dana the weekend their freshman year when they drove through the ‘burg on the way to a retreat.
 She reminded me a bit of my sister, Sharon.

 These past four years, Dana has experienced McClay family vacation (not for the faint of heart) while Caleb was recovering from mono simultaneously.
-Yes, you CAN fall asleep in line while waiting for a ride at King’s Dominion.
+Yes, you CAN fall asleep in line while waiting for a ride at Busch Gardens.
 She has come back to vacation with us again after that.
 She has joined us for wedding festivities and so much more in between.

 So, she has been around awhile.

 She’s not the new friend.
 Her parents (hopefully) are!
 We shall find out later today.

 To clarify, we are meeting them because both of our children are graduating from college and have been a couple throughout their college years, and we will all be in the same place at the same time.
 There is no other announcement or engagement, etc.